leslie-alldridge/xero-bulk-void-invoice-tool/README.md

 Personal Notes:
 - checkbox should tick when all rows are manually ticked  DONE
-- invoices should add to 'rows' in state before the toggle is pressed
+- invoices should add to 'rows' in state before the toggle is pressed DONE
 - need to handle error cases in the voidConfirmed method (using res.body) and rendering an error snackbar
 - paging for table when invoices list is long (API pages to 100 atm) - server paging done just need table to respond
 - setting a time out when voiding over 60 invoices (I think API limit is 60 per minute)